Search K

 In both cases, the behavior is tweaked via the corresponding arguments setting.

-For example, the following block defines an exporter that uses the foo
+For example, the following block defines an exporter that uses the foo transport and json format:

 event_exporter ABC {